Table of Contents

 #15 Dress up in your fanciest clothes just for fun

 Is there a prom dress or tux sitting in the back of your closet?
-Create an excuse to wear it—even if it is getting frozen yogurt or going to Taco Bell.
+Make an excuse to wear it—even if it gets frozen yogurt or goes to Taco Bell.

 #16 Decorate a frame and fill it with a picture of you and your friends